navillasa/navillasa.github.io/_posts/2025-08-18-vault-gitops.md

 ## The Question

-During the GitOps implementation, I considered whether HashiCorp Vault should be managed as an ArgoCD application alongside the other workloads.
+While building my [TV Dashboard on Kubernetes project]({{ '/blog/go-big-stay-simple/' | relative_url }}) – a production-grade streaming analytics platform running on GKE – I faced an interesting architectural decision during the GitOps implementation.
+Should HashiCorp Vault be managed as an ArgoCD application alongside the other workloads?
 This post explains why I chose to keep Vault outside of the GitOps workflow.

 ## The Temptation